david-drew/ote/QUICK_START_GUIDE.md

 5. Let's create, activate virtual environment for the chosen task, and install `ote_cli`.
    Note that the virtual environment folder may be created in any place in your system, but we will create it in the folder `./cur_task_venv` for convenience.

+   Before proceeding, edit the $TASK_ALGO_DIR/constraints.txt file, and change the python-dateutil version requirement from 2.8.1 to 2.8.2.

    ```bash
    bash $TASK_ALGO_DIR/init_venv.sh ./cur_task_venv python3.8
    source ./cur_task_venv/bin/activate